Designing fabric is a favorite daydream for many of us. I want to help make that daydream a reality for you.

 This class is what I would call my "Spoonflower 101" class.
 It is an introduction to all of the steps you need to know to successfully upload, proof and sell your first design.
 I will walk you through where to find the tools and options you need; explain some of the Spoonflower vocabulary, like Collections and Samplers; and give you all of the steps you need to get from daydream to fabric in your hands.

 No matter what you want to design, the steps for uploading and setting everything up on Spoonflower are always the same.
 That's what this class is about.
 I wanted to create a basic class that you can refer back to at any time.
 We aren't going to dive deep into step-by-step designing -- that's for future classes.
 But I will make sure that you know where to find everything, know how to fill in the blanks and have a workflow of steps from start to finish.
+I updated the class in February 2021, so there are new updated videos too!

 Why is this class free?